algorandfoundation/docs/docs/get-details/dapps/writing-contracts/beaker.md

 The code below defines a calculator blueprint that applies method handlers for a set of functions to implement a simple calculator.
 The blueprint must take an `Application` argument and optionally other arguments to modify the behavior of the blueprint

 An instantiated `Application` can apply this blueprint using the `.apply` method passing blueprint method as an argument.
-If other arguments in the blueprint method are defined, they can be passed with standard python kwarg format (ie `.apply(bp, arg1="hello"))
+If other arguments in the blueprint method are defined, they can be passed with standard python kwarg format (i.e. `.apply(bp, arg1="hello")`)

 <!-- ===BEAKER_HANDLERS_BLUEPRINT=== -->
 ```python